-We distribute our products exclusively through over 1.8 million independent distributors, and we depend upon them directly for substantially all of our sales.
+We distribute our products exclusively through over 1.9 million independent distributors, and we depend upon them directly for substantially all of our sales.
 To increase our revenue, we must increase the number of, or the productivity of, our distributors.
 Accordingly, our success depends in significant part upon our ability to recruit, retain and motivate a large base of distributors.
 There is a high rate of turnover among our distributors, a characteristic of the network marketing business.
-The loss of a significant number of distributors for any reason could negatively impact sales of our products and could impair our ability to attract new distributors.
+The loss of a significant number of distributors preason could negatively impact sales of our products and could impair our ability to attract new distributors.
 In our efforts to attract and retain distributors, we compete with other network marketing organizations, including those in the weight management, dietary and nutritional supplement and personal care and cosmetic product industries.
-Our operating results could be harmed if our existing and new business opportunities and products do not generate sufficient interest to retain existing distributors and attract new distributors.
+Our operating results could be harmed if our existing and new business opportunities and products do not generate sufficient interest to retain existing distributors.

 In light of the high year-over-year rate of turnover in our distributor base, we have our supervisors re-qualify annually in order to help us maintain a more accurate count of their numbers.
+For the latest twelve month re-qualification period ending January 2008, 41.0% of our supervisors re-qualify annually in order to help us maintain a more accurate count of their numbers.
 For the latest twelve month re-qualification period ending January 2008, 41.0% of our supervisors re-qualified.
 Distributors who purchase our product for personal consumption or for short-term income goals may stay with us for several months to one year.
 Supervisors who have committed time and effort to build a sales organization will generally stay for longer periods.
 Distributors have highly variable levels of training, skills and capabilities.
-The turnover rate of our distributors, and our operating results, can be adversely impacted if we, and our senior distributor leadership, do not provide the necessary mentoring, training and business support tools for new distributors to become successful sales people in a short period of time.
+The turnover rate of our distributors, and our period end distributor leadership, do not provide the necessary mentoring, training and business support tools for new distributors to become successful sales people in a short period of time.

-We estimate that, of our over 1.8 million independent distributors, we had approximately 351,000 sales leaders as of March 31, 2008.
+We estimate that, of our over 1.9 million independent distributors, we had approximately 462,000 sales leaders as of September 30, 2008.
 These sales leaders, together with their downline sales organizations, account for substantially all of our revenues.
 Our distributors, including our sales leaders, may voluntarily terminate their distributor agreements with us at any time.
 The loss of a group of leading sales leaders, together with their downline sales organizations, or the loss of a significant number of distributors for any reason, could negatively impact sales of our products, impair our ability to attract new distributors and harm our financial condition and operating results.